 The Definition of Account Receivable

-Before knowing more about account receivable, you have to know first the definition.
+Before learning more about accounts receivable, you must first understand the definition.
 Account receivable is a payment billing that a company proposes to consumers or buyers who have been in debt.
 In other words, it is proprietary of a person or a party in the form of money that he should pay.

 The Characteristics of Account Receivable